namhyung/uftrace/doc/uftrace-live.md

 WATCH POINT
 ===========
 The uftrace watch point is to display certain value only if it's changed.
-It's conceptually same as debugger's but only works at function entry and exit so it might miss some updates.
+It's conceptually the same as that of a debugger's but only works at function entry and exit so it might miss some updates.

-As of now, following watch points are supported:
+As of now, the following watch points are supported:

  * "cpu" : cpu number current task is running on